wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 6.9.0 =
+  * First version of Poll Sets
+  * First version of redirect after poll vote
+  * Fix related to languages in poll display
  = Version 6.8.0 =
   * Fix issue with Mobile voting
   * Fix for iframe embed of poll